ietf-wg-mediaman/6838bis/draft-ietf-mediaman-6838bis.md

 ## Comments on Media Type Registrations {#comments}

 Comments on registered media types may be submitted by members of the community to the IANA at iana@iana.org.
-These comments will be reviewed by the media types reviewer and then passed on to the change controller of the media type if possible.
+These comments will be reviewed by the media types reviewer(s) and then passed on to the change controller of the media type if possible.

-Submitters of comments may request that their comment be attached to the media type registration itself; if the IANA, in consultation with the media types reviewer, approves, the comment will be made accessible in conjunction with the type registration.
+Submitters of comments may request that their comment be attached to the media type registration itself; if the IANA, in consultation with the media types reviewer(s), approves, the comment will be made accessible in conjunction with the type registration.

 ## Change Procedures {#change}